Ichiyō Higuchi: Translations

 Higuchi's stories have been translated into a variety of languages.
 The first English translation dates back as early as 1903 (Ōtsugomori, as The Last Day of the Year, by Tei Fujio).
 In 1981, a selection of nine of her stories appeared with new translations provided by Robert Lyons Danly.

 Some stories have also been translated from classical Japanese language, in which all of Higuchi's works are written, into modern Japanese, like Hiromi Itō's translation of Nigorie or Fumiko Enchi's translation of Takekurabe.

 Legacy

 Higuchi's portrait adorns the Japanese 5000 yen banknote as of fall 2004, becoming the third woman to appear on a Japanese banknote, after Empress Jingū in 1881 and Murasaki Shikibu in 2000.

 Her stories Ōtsugomori, Nigorie, Jūsan'ya and Takekurabe have been repeatedly adapted for film and television, notably An Inlet of Muddy Water (1953, dir.
 Tadashi Imai) and Takekurabe (1955, dir.
 Heinosuke Gosho).

 A film based on Higuchi's life, Higuchi Ichiyō, was released in 1939, starring Isuzu Yamada and directed by Kyotaro Namiki.
 Higuchi was also the protagonist of a theatre play by Hisashi Inoue, Zutsuu katakori Higuchi Ichiyō, which was first performed in 1984.

+A character from the Japanese anime and manga Bungo Stray Dogs was based on and named after Higuchi.